You are here: Infothek - What to know about blood pressure - Blood Pressure and Weather

 Winter

-In January 2009, French scientists studied the relationship between outside temperature and Blood Pressure.
-They found that during the cold season, people's blood pressure is higher than in summer.
+In January 2009 French researchers studied the relationship between outdoor temperature and blood pressure.
+They found that people's blood pressure is higher in the cold season than in summer.

-Nearly 9,000 individuals aged 65 and older were included in the study.
-They were examined at different times of the year and accordingly at different temperatures.
-It was found that in winter, the average systolic value was 5 mmHg higher than in the summer months.
+The study included nearly 9,000 people aged 65 and older.
+They were examined in different seasons and therefore at different temperatures.
+On average, the systolic value was about 5 mmHg higher in winter than in the summer months.

-If the participants had been classified as hypertensive (patients with High Blood Pressure) based on the measured values, one third would have been affected in winter, while only a quarter would have been affected in summer.
+If participants had been classified as hypertensive (patients with high blood pressure) based on their measured values, one third would have been affected in winter, while in summer only one quarter would have been.

-In cold, the reverse process occurs: To protect the body from heat loss, the peripheral blood vessels and capillaries constrict, allowing less blood to flow there - the existing amount of blood must therefore be transported at a higher pressure.
-For people with severe hypertension, this can be dangerous - even the risk of a heart attack increases in winter.
+In cold the opposite happens: to protect the body from losing heat, the peripheral blood vessels and capillaries tighten, so less blood flows to the surface the remaining blood has to be carried at higher pressure.
+For people with severe hypertension this can be dangerous even the risk of a heart attack increases in winter.

 Sources: